AugurProject/augur/README.md

 ```
 geth --testnet account new
 ```
-Be sure to securely store your password and account address (displayed after account creation).
+Be sure to securely store your password and remember the account address (displayed after account creation).

 Start geth:
 ```
 geth --testnet --unlock 0 --rpc --ws --rpcapi eth,net,shh,admin,txpool,web3,personal --wsapi eth,net,shh,web3,admin,txpool,personal --rpccorsdomain '*' --wsorigins '*' --cache 2048 console
 ```

-Some points of note:
+Additional points of note:
-The value supplied to `--unlock` should correspond to the account you'd like to be using for Augur transactions.
+* The value supplied to `--unlock` should correspond to the account you'd like to be using for Augur transactions.
-To get a list of accounts and their numerical value run `geth account list`.
+  * To get a list of accounts and their numerical value run `geth account list`.

 ### Production -- Main Network
 Create an Ethereum account (if needed):
 ```
 geth account new
 ```
+Be sure to securely store your password and remember the account address (displayed after account creation).

 Start geth:
 ```